-Over time Core Lab extended its services, becoming a general CLIA-certified laboratory and it now acts as a central lab for a variety of local and multicenter clinical trials.
-It supports outpatient offices in the Center for Advanced Medicine at Washington University and also research done in the Washington University Diabetes Research Center (DRC) and the Washington University Institute for Clinical and Translational Sciences (formerly GCRC).
-Core Lab is actively engaged in laboratory research and testing with partners in industry and academia.
+Over time CLCS extended its services, becoming a general CLIA-certified laboratory and it now acts as a central lab for a variety of local and multicenter clinical trials.
+It supports outpatient offices in the Center for Advanced Medicine at Washington University and also research done in the Washington University Diabetes Research Center (DRC), Nutrition Obesity Research Center (NORC) and the Washington University Institute for Clinical and Translational Sciences (ICTS).
+CLCS is actively engaged in laboratory research and testing with partners in industry and academia.

 CLCS is located in the Division of Endocrinology, Metabolism and Lipid Research in the Department of Medicine at Washington University School of Medicine.